sugarlabs/sugar-docs/src/python-porting-guide.md

 * Quiesce the activity source by making sure the activity works properly before porting, closing any solved issues, merging any pull requests or branches and releasing the last Python 2 version; see the [activity maintainer checklist](contributing.md#checklist---maintainer).

+* For activities known to work with Fedora 18, create a _fedora18_ branch and push; this branch will be for any future maintenance with Python 2,

 * Use Sugar Toolkit for GTK 3 version 0.114 or later, built for Python 3, and test that `/usr/bin/python3` can import it, for example;
   ```python
   import sugar3